What Is Dermal Piercing?

-Dermal piercing is creating a break in the skin which can open a passageway for the bacteria and other microorganism.
-It is crucial to observe proper sterile technique to prevent infection and other potential risk for the piercing site.
+Dermal piercing creates a break in the skin, which can open a passageway for the bacteria and other microorganisms.
+It is crucial to observe proper sterile techniques to prevent infection and other potential risks for the piercing site.

-The removal of dermal piercing is rather a bit more difficult than being installed the first time.
+The removal of a dermal piercing is rather a bit more difficult than being installed the first time.
 Dermal pierce removal requires a professional to do the job.
-The removal requires two surgical tools which are the forceps and the scalpel.
+The removal requires two surgical tools, which are the forceps and the scalpel.